 So, all that said, it takes about three months from when a man starts taking medication to improve his sperm count in order to start to see results, so we’ll probably plan for me to get checked out by a reproductive endocrinologist and then start taking prenatal vitamins about 3 months before my husband starts taking his medication (so 6 months before we start trying).

-Photos of me and the baby are by Ilene Squires of Ilene Squires Photography.
+Photos of pregnant me and me and the baby are by Ilene Squires of Ilene Squires Photography.